MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### where

 The [where](kusto/query/whereoperator.md) operator filters rows of data based on certain criteria.
-Let's try it and look for storm events in a specific `State` of a specific `EventType`.
+Let's look for storm events in a specific `State` of a specific `EventType`.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQguSSxJVbC1VVAPcY1wDFZXSMxLUQArCqksgEi45eTnp6iDtBQU5WelJpeANBWVhGTmpuoouOalQBhgg3QQWnUUXBJzE9NTA4ryC1KLSioBBDYIBX4AAAA=" target="_blank">Run the query</a>